 I have a pair of Ugg house slippers, which are cozy for wintertime with the shearling lining, but I wanted to find an inexpensive pair that looked more feminine and could easily be washed.
 I plan on bringing my satin ballet house slippers to the hospital and then immediately throwing them in the wash with some bleach afterwards.
 In the meantime, I wear them around the house and they feel lovely!
 However everyone has their own tastes in comfort, be sure to check out this luxury sheepskin footwear which you may find comfy too!
 Treat your swollen, sore feet, if you don’t already have a good pair.

 6. Ginger Chews

 Everyone knows ginger helps relieve nausea.
 If you like the spiciness of ginger, try these ginger chew candies.
 You can also add one to your tea!

 Speaking of ginger, I love ginger ale and discovered my favorite one ever at the beginning of pregnancy when I wanted something fancy to drink at dinner parties.
 Q Ginger not only comes in a gorgeous bottle (that I’ve totally brought over to people’s homes as a dinner guest), but it has that real ginger taste to it.
 I’ve seen it at Pavilions and Whole Foods.

 When I first got pregnant, I had no idea which prenatal vitamins to turn to, so I asked a lot of girlfriends and the general consensus was New Chapter Perfect Prenatals.
 I usually order the 192 count bottle from Amazon, and it lasts me a good couple months.
 It’s also significantly more affordable that way too.
 It’s a whole food multivitamin that’s easy to digest with some herbal ingredients that help with nausea.
 Mr. Bond takes their Every Man’s One Daily Multivitamin too.

 Again, if you’re planning on breastfeeding, get yourself some nursing pajamas now such as these super soft and pretty chemises from Belabumbum.
-They work with a bump and beyond and even offer cute mom and baby matching sets.
+They work with a bump and beyond.
 I’m planning to bring mine to the hospital with me.